-Tofu, which originated in China and is also known as soybean curd or bean curd, is made from curdled soy milk, an iron-rich liquid extracted from ground, cooked soybeans.
-The resulting curds are drained and pressed into a block, sort of like the cheese-making process.
-The firmness of the tofu depends on how much whey is extracted, but it’s usually always at least somewhat custard-like and a shade of pale white.
+Tofu is also known as soybean curd or bean curd.
+It is made from curdled soy milk, an iron-rich liquid extracted from ground, cooked soybeans.
+The resulting curds are drained and pressed into a block, similar to the process used to make cheese.
+The firmness of the tofu depends on how much whey is extracted, but it’s usually at least somewhat custard-like and a shade of pale white.

-When using firmer types of tofu, it’s best to press it so the liquid it soaked in makes way for it absorb more flavors from sauces and seasonings, and help it cook up with a better texture.
+When using firmer types of tofu, it’s best to press it to remove the liquid it’s soaked in.
+This allows the tofu to absorb more flavors from sauces and seasonings, giving it a better texture.
 If there’s anything tofu is great at, it’s taking on other flavors.

-If you need to avoid gluten, double-check that the brand of tempeh you’re buying is gluten-free; it often is, but depending on the specific grains used, it’s not always.
-(Tofu, on the other hand, should always be gluten-free if it’s plain; if it comes in a sauce, it may contain wheat, so still good to check your labels.)
+If you need to avoid gluten, double-check that the brand of tempeh you’re buying is gluten-free.
+It often is, but, depending on the specific grains used, it’s not always.
+Tofu, on the other hand, should always be gluten-free if it’s plain.
+If it comes in a sauce, it may contain wheat, so it’s a good idea to check the label.

-Normally made with ground pork (or sometimes even ground beef), our healthier take on mapo tofu substitutes ground turkey, and brown rice for the usual white rice.
-The tofu still soaks up a delicious spicy sauce with a little lip-numbing tingle from Sichuan peppercorns.
-Get our Turkey Mapo Tofu recipe.
+For a different take on ma po tofu, you can substitute ground turkey for pork and brown rice for the usual white rice.
+The tofu soaks up a delicious spicy sauce with a little lip-numbing tingle from Sichuan peppercorns.

 2. Pad Thai